Huhngoku/ADVOCATE/README.md

 # Patch version of the Go programming language to record concurrent event

+## What
+We want to statically analyze concurrent Go programs.
+For this we first have to record the program.
+To do this, we adapt the go runtime and compiler to automatically record a program while it runs.
+The modified runtime can be found in the `go-patch` directory.
+Running a program with this modified go runtime will create a trace of the program including

+- spawning of new routines
+- atomic operations
+- mutex operations
+- channel operations
+- select operations
+- wait group operations

-The following is a short explanation.
-A more complete description can be found in the `doc` directory.
+The following is a short explanation about how to build and run the new runtime.
+A full explanation of the created trace can be found in the `doc` directory.

+## Warning
+The modified runtime is currently only implemented and tested fot `amd64`.
+For `arm64` an untested implementation exists, but there are no guaranties, that this implementation is runnable.

 ## How
 The go-patch folder contains a modified version of the go compiler and runtime.
 With this modified version it is possible to save a trace as described in